Kofi Annan NextGen Democracy Prize featured image

 Kofi Annan NextGen Democracy Prize

-Launched by the Kofi Annan Foundation (KAF) and the Democracy and Culture Foundation (DCF), the Kofi Annan NextGen Democracy Prize is awarded each year to a young leader aged between 18 and 30 and presented at the Athens Democracy Forum.
-The aim is to recognise exceptional leadership and inspire more young people to commit to the advancement of democracy.
-An independent judging panel reviews the applications and selects the award recipient.
+Awarded each year to a young leader aged between 18 and 30, the aim of the Kofi Annan NextGen Democracy prize is to recognise exceptional leadership and inspire more young people to commit to the advancement of democracy.

 “I remain a committed believer in the value of democracy as a catalyst for better governance, greater security, and human development.
-The spread of democracy has been one of the most profound and positive developments that I have witnessed over my career.” – Kofi Annan
+The spread of democracy has been one of the most profound and positive developments that I have witnessed over my career.”

 Nominations must come from an organisation, and nominees must be aged between 18 and 30 at the time of nomination.